sunnamed434/sunnamed434.github.io/_posts/2022-12-29-highly-explosive-bitmono-in-dnspy.md

 * This bug was fixed in dnSpyEx 6.3.0 after 1 week after the post, see [commit](https://github.com/dnSpyEx/dnSpy/commit/d58b75265fbd0a767668b5e485219d0faba01dcd).
 * Source code with bug fix of dnSpyEx 6.3.0, see [here](https://github.com/dnSpyEx/dnSpy/blob/d58b75265fbd0a767668b5e485219d0faba01dcd/Extensions/dnSpy.Analyzer/TreeNodes/ScopedWhereUsedAnalyzer.cs#L187), fixes were marked with comments.

-First of all, leave a star on [BitMono](https://github.com/sunnamed434/BitMono) or I'll come for you, because [BitMono](https://github.com/sunnamed434/BitMono) says a happy new year and does open-source magic and even describes how to do the same and don't even open the source code, lol, isn't that real magic?
-Today, I'll show you how to [BitMono](https://github.com/sunnamed434/BitMono) crashes dnSpy/dnSpyEx 6.20 - all of these precious things.
+Today, I'll show you how to [BitMono](https://github.com/sunnamed434/BitMono) crashes dnSpy/dnSpyEx 6.20

 ## Compability
 * These bugs are compatible only with Mono.
 * Works until dnSpyEx 6.3.0
+* You can still use the bug because old versions still used!

 ## Summary
 You could say, there are plenty of ways how to crash it, I agree with you, but I'll show you one more way, I don’t know, fortunately, or unfortunately, most likely fortunately or maybe not, and maybe yes.